wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 - [Sweet 16 macro pad](https://www.1upkeyboards.com/shop/keyboard-kits/macro-pads/sweet-16-macro-pad-black)

-This relatively affordable macro pad is a low stress option for your first soldering project.
+This $19-29 macro pad kit is a low stress option for your first soldering project.
 Note that this macro pad requires you to solder your own microcontroller (Pro Micro) and diodes, a step that is often not required for other PCBs.
 This will make the build take a bit longer, but it's also great practice for building other niche keyboards that do not come with these components preinstalled on the PCB.

 ## QMK